Roofing Sales Success Tips

 - Outline your roof installation “process”

-5. Anticipate Buyer Hesitancy and Rejection
+5. Buyer Hesitancy and Rejection During the Roofing Sales process

 Few property owners get excited about replacing their roof.
 Changing their window treatments, painting their house, landscaping, building an addition….
 Those are projects people tend to look forward to.
 So, be ready to deal with customers who want to get away with spending as little as possible on fixing a roof.
 It’s just not part of a property that owners love showing off to friends or enjoying day in and day out like their remodeled kitchen.
 As you explain the importance of doing a roof replacement the right way – without cutting corners – customers will quickly realize that their roof is worth more than aesthetic elements like area rugs.